AlexFBP/backphish/targets/nequi1/README.md

 - `solicitadesdeya.com`
 - `51.107.8.147`

-Some of them sends a few requests to
+_Technical detail: some of them sends (or used to send) a few additional requests to `yousitesureonlineverification.com`_

-- `yousitesureonlineverification.com`
+All domains above listed are impersonating Nequi and its product ["Crédito Propulsor"](https://www.nequi.com.co/personas/credito/propulsor) to stole username (phone number) and password (4 digit pin), and even 2FA (6 digit time-based token).

 ## WHOIS for domains